KPat11/KPat11/README.md

 ### 👨‍💻 About Me

-- **🔭 Recent Work: Building a mini GPT, AutoFin, Hot Dog Detection, Building a Search Engine, Data Work with Bestselling Books**
+- **🔭 Recent Work: Sports betting tracker for friends, Building a mini GPT, AutoFin, Quant Finance Data Work**
-- **🌱 I’m learning some new model monitoring tools**
+- **🌱 I’m learning tradeoffs of various production deployment tools**
-- **💬 Ask me about AI, ML, and viable Use Cases**
+- **💬 Ask me about AI, ML, or anything Tech**
 - **📫 How to reach me: ken.balvant.patel@gmail.com**
 - **⚡ Enjoy building AI/ML hobby projects to learn something new**
-- **🏕️ Sports: die hard Eagles fan, bad but enthusiastic golfer, cricket, basketball, trying squash for the first time**
+- **🏕️ Sports: Eagles fan, bad but enthusiastic golfer, cricket**
 - **🏡 Code from a small mountain town but looking to move to the Bay area to meet like minded individuals**

 ---